-Best for: those that want a more intimate course in a quiet setting
+Best for: those that want a course centrally located to the medina.

 This is a full day cooking experience for people that want to really understand Moroccan food and spice profiles.
 The course is held on a farm outside of Marrakech and is available daily (except for Tuesdays).

 Best for: people who want to spend a full day out of the city.

 Have a delicious time in Marrakech!
 If you’d rather have the food prepared for you and just show up to eat join one of our Marrakech Food Tours!